zhenghuazx/vrer_policy_gradient/README.md

 ### *6.1.
 TRPO-VRER*
 Run TRPO with VRER with command line
-**Command line**

-	vrer-pg train trpovrer

-**Out**

-	vrer-pg 1.0.1

-	Usage:
-		vrer-pg <command> <agent> [options] [args]

-	Available commands:
-		train      Train given an agent and environment play       Play a game given a trained agent and environment tune       Tune hyperparameters given an agent, hyperparameter specs, and environment

-	Use vrer-pg <command> to see more info about a command Use vrer-pg <command> <agent> to see more info about command + agent

-train trpovrer

 | flags                         | help                                                                         | default   | hp_type     |
 |:------------------------------|:-----------------------------------------------------------------------------|:----------|:------------|